upnorth/ScoreBoard/README.md

 ### Assumptions

+#### To be used in fairly modern projects

+Selected Java 22 to enable some nice syntax, but that can of course limit use of the library especially in bigger systems that usually doesn't get language upgrades unless they are critical.

 #### Explicit match id

 In order to create an easy way to sort the matches on when they were added to the score board I decided to add the